Lessons#

 3. Monitors the conversation for keywords and tool usage

-4. Automatically includes matching lessons
+4. Automatically includes all matching lessons (no per-turn limit)

 Lessons appear in the conversation context but are hidden by default in the interface.
 Use /log to see which lessons are included.